Zhen Wang / 王震

 PDF / Code / Slides / Poster (Long Paper, Online Presentation)

-We propose to explicitly model context interactions for pairwise prediction tasks on graphs, which consists of two perspectives, node-centric and pair-centric.
+We propose to explicitly model context interactions for pairwise prediction tasks on graphs, which consist of two perspectives, node-centric and pair-centric.
 We also propose to pre-train pair embeddings to facilitate the pair-centric model.

 |